 Even if you're not "caught" by U.S. immigration authorities in the short term and found to be deportable, applying for naturalized U.S. citizenship may bring the problems to light.
 That can mean you'd have to remain stuck in the somewhat insecure status of green card holder for a number of years, afraid to apply for citizenship at all.

-By way of a short summary, you can lose your green card by doing any of the following actions.
+See below for a short summary of the most common ways in which a foreign national can lose their green card.
 These come from the grounds of deportability in the U.S. immigration laws (8 U.S.C. § 1227.)
-The laws themselves are written in much greater detail, so do not make any final decisions about your immigration situation based on this list.
+The laws themselves are written in much greater detail, with both grounds and exceptions that we do not discuss here, so please do not make any final decisions about your immigration situation based on this list.
 Instead, see an attorney.

 If you appear to be deportable, U.S. immigration authorities may place you into removal proceedings, and ultimately remove (deport) you from the United States.
 For more information, see Overview of U.S. Deportation/Removal Proceedings.